Here's what's in the Senate stimulus plan - KION546

 Unemployment assistance

-Unlike the House bill, the Senate version calls for providing a $300 weekly federal boost to unemployment benefits and extending two key pandemic jobless benefits programs through September.
+Unlike the House bill, the Senate version calls for providing a $300 weekly federal boost to unemployment benefits through September 6, an arrangement hammered out after hours of negotiation on Friday.

-The last-minute agreement would also make the first $10,200 worth of benefits payments tax-free.
+The agreement would also make the first $10,200 worth of benefits payments tax-free for households with annual incomes less than $150,000.

 The President’s plan had called for providing a $400 boost and continuing the benefits through the end of September.